Doom Patrol (TV series): Release

-The first season of Doom Patrol premiered on DC Universe on February 15, 2019, with episodes releasing until May 24, 2019.
+The first season of Doom Patrol premiered on DC Universe on February 15, 2019, with episodes released until May 24.
 The first season consists of 15 episodes.
 A second season premiered on both DC Universe and HBO Max on June 25, 2020.
 The third season premiered on September 23, 2021, exclusively on HBO Max.
-The fourth season premiered on December 8, 2022, with the first two episodes of the season available immediately and the rest debuting on a weekly basis on HBO Max.
+The first half of the fourth season premiered on December 8, 2022, with the first two episodes of the season available immediately and the rest debuting on a weekly basis on HBO Max.
+The second half of the fourth season premiered on October 12, 2023 with the first two episodes, and the rest debuting on a weekly basis on Max until the series concluded on November 9.

 In the United Kingdom, the first season was released exclusively on StarzPlay on January 2, 2020.
-The second season premiered July 16, 2021.
-The third season premiered November 14, 2021.
+The second season premiered on July 16, 2021, while the third season premiered on November 14 in the same year.

 In Australia, the series is streamed on the Australian streaming service Binge.

 Reception

 Critical response

 On review aggregator Rotten Tomatoes, the first season holds a 96% approval rating based on 53 reviews, with an average rating of 8/10.
-The website's critical consensus reads, "DC Universe finds breakout material in this iteration of Doom Patrol thanks to a fully committed cast and the writing's faith in weirdness."
+The website's critical consensus reads: "DC Universe finds breakout material in this iteration of Doom Patrol thanks to a fully committed cast and the writing's faith in weirdness."
 Metacritic, which uses a weighted average, assigned the series a score of 70 out of 100 based on reviews from 18 critics, indicating "generally favorable reviews".

-Jesse Schedeen of IGN rated the series premiere 9.0 out of 10, stating that "Doom Patrol is the best reason yet to sign up for DC's streaming service.
-[Doom Patrol] offers a wicked sense of humor with heart, wit and tragedy to spare.
-The cast works incredibly well to form an entertaining dysfunctional family."
+Jesse Schedeen of IGN rated the series premiere 9.0 out of 10, praising its "wicked" sense of humor and the show's cast that "works incredibly well to form an entertaining dysfunctional family".

 The second season holds a 97% approval rating on Rotten Tomatoes, based on 29 reviews with an average rating of 8.3/10.
-Its critical consensus reads, "As entertaining as the first, but with more emotional depth, Doom Patrol's second season explores darker corners without sacrificing any of its wonderful weirdness."
+Its critical consensus reads: "As entertaining as the first, but with more emotional depth, Doom Patrol's second season explores darker corners without sacrificing any of its wonderful weirdness."

 The third season has a 100% approval rating on Rotten Tomatoes, based on 10 reviews with an average rating of 7.9/10.
-Its critics consensus states, "By adding strange new spices and a heaping tablespoon of unconventional plotting, Doom Patrol remains an endearing bazaar of absurd delights."
+Its critics consensus states: "By adding strange new spices and a heaping tablespoon of unconventional plotting, Doom Patrol remains an endearing bazaar of absurd delights."

-The fourth season has received a 100% approval rating on Rotten Tomatoes, based on 8 reviews with an average rating of 7.7/10.
+The fourth and final season has received a 100% approval rating on Rotten Tomatoes, based on 12 reviews with an average rating of 7.5/10.
+Its critics consensus states: "A dream team of DC Universe misfits take a worthy final bow in a fourth and final season that stays true to its perverse and quirky heart."